MicrosoftDocs/memdocs/sccm/core/servers/manage/list-of-reports.md

 ## Site - Discovery and Inventory Information
-The following ten reports are listed under the **Site - Discovery and Inventory Information** category.
+The following 10 reports are listed under the **Site - Discovery and Inventory Information** category.

 |Report name|Description|
 |-----------------|-----------------|